cardillan/mindcode/README.markdown

 docker-compose up --build
 ```
 It can take a few minutes to download and compile all the required parts the first time you run this, but subsequent
-runs will be be a lot faster.
+runs will be a lot faster.

 The Mindcode UI will now be running on localhost, port 8080.
 Visit http://localhost:8080/ to interact with it.